matiasvergaras/final-reality-matiasvergaras/README.md

 In addition to what is requested by the statement, we added some fields that allows us to implement certain characteristics assumed or implicit in the logic of the game, such as that a weapon can be equipped by only one character at a time.
 To do this, we create the `owner` field, and the `setOwner` and `getOwner` methods, which are called each time a weapon is equipped.

 #### UML Diagram
-To date the UML diagram of the model looks like this:
+To date the UML diagram of the model looks like this (showing only class names):

 ![Figure 2.
 Homework 1 Final Delivery UML Diagram](/images/UML_T1_Final_Delivery.png)

+To see the complet UML Diagram, check for **UML.pdf** in the root folder.

 If you want to go deeper, you can continue reading the next section, Partial Delivery 2.
 The changes from that version to this are minimal and only relate to the tests, not to the way the program works.